frasiyav/bqn-pcre2/README.md

 # bqn-pcre2
 Basic regex functionality via the pcre2 library.

+Requires installed pcre2 library and CBQN compiled with FFI support.

 `make` by default produces shared object files for UTF-8, 16 and 32.
 Use `make UTF8` to only make for UTF8, or similarly for UTF16 and UTF32.

 To import in UTF-32 mode use `pcre2 ← {utf⇐32} •Import "pcre2.bqn"`, similarly for UTF-16, UTF-8 is default.